-Having undertaken a local well-being assessment to understand the city’s strengths and challenges, Cardiff’s Public Services Board has produced a Draft Local Well-being Plan – a 5 year plan to respond to the issues raised.
+Having undertaken a local well-being assessment to understand the city’s strengths and challenges, Cardiff’s Public Services Board (PSB) has produced a Local Well-being Plan – a 5 year plan to respond to the issues raised.

 Why do we need a well-being plan?

 Cardiff is going through a period of rapid change and faces the following challenges: